FTC7393/evlib_book/src/intro/setup.md

 ### FTC Framework

-Your entire project is based off the FTC framework.
+Your entire project is based off the Qualcomm framework.
 To begin a new FTC project, copy all of the code from [the FTC repository](https://github.com/FIRST-Tech-Challenge/FtcRobotController) into your own project.
 You can do this by clicking the "Code" button, then clicking "Download ZIP", as shown.

 ![Download from Github](./setup_github_download.png)